arahi7860/Comic-Book-Historia/README.md

 * Try to add images onto each question
 * Try to make it more stylized and exquisite
 * Make the containers look good
-* Try to expand on more of the trivia

 - **Goals**: